royalihasan/scrape-any/README.md

-Here's the updated `README.md` with your specified instructions for Playwright installation:

 # Project: Scrape-Any

 This project is a web scraper built using Scrapy for collecting product data from e-commerce websites.
 It integrates with a PostgreSQL database to store pricing and product details and features a UI for controlling and monitoring the scraping process.